-Pay off small credit card balances and close those cards.
-Keep using 1-2 major cards.
-(You need open credit lines.)
+The theory is to pay off small credit card balances and close those cards.
+Keep using 1-2 major cards – you need open credit lines.
 Department store credit cards – even with a zero balance – will have the minimum payment added to your ratios.
-While it may seem like a good idea, transferring credit card debt from one card to another can lower your credit score.
-Do not max out your credit cards.
+Juggling money by maxing a card limit or transferring one credit card’s debt to another will lower your credit score.

-I can not say it enough!
+Pay Attention To This!
 Do not buy a car or home appliances or furniture or spend cash until you own your new home.
-Usually this will increase your debt ratio and/or credit score which could be very bad.
-So, because you are unique, at least agree to consult your home lender FIRST.
+Spending money and creating debt will increase your debt ratio, lower your reserves and/or lower your credit score.
+Because you are unique, at least agree to consult your home lender FIRST.

 Shop For Mortgage Rates On The Same Day